 What are the limits on patentability?

 Generally speaking, an invention is patentable if it is not contrary to public order or accepted principles of morality.
-The following subject matter is not patentable:
+Further, the following subject matter is not patentable:

 Plant varieties and animal breeds are also not patentable.
 Further, therapeutic and surgical methods are not patentable (although pharmaceuticals and surgical tools and equipment are).
+Inventions covering novel and inventive dosage regimen are patentable in conformity with decision G002/08.
 Finally, the human body or its parts – including partial gene sequences, any invention whose use is contrary to human dignity and any procedure using human stem or embryo cells – are not patentable.